 The LG&E-KU Falcon Web Camera Project at Mill Creek Station

-For their exceptional support of Kentucky's peregrine falcon program.
+Recognized for their exceptional support of Kentucky's peregrine falcon program.
 The generous cooperation and contribution that was made by Louisville Gas and Electric-Kentucky utilities (LG&E-KU) and associated partners for the falcon webcam project is much appreciated.
 Many people were involved with this project, including Mill Creek Station personnel, LG&E-KU Corporate personnel, and Advanced Global Communications personnel.
 This project was funded by LG&E-KU.

 The Milton-Madison Bridge Project

-For their exceptional support of Kentucky’s peregrine falcon program in 2012.
+Recognized for their exceptional support of Kentucky’s peregrine falcon program in 2012.
 Reconstruction began on the Milton-Madison (US-421) Bridge in 2011.
 Meanwhile, this bridge has provided nesting habitat for a pair of peregrine falcons since 2002.

 The generous cooperation and careful coordination of the Milton-Madison Bridge Project allowed the peregrine falcons to continue to produce young throughout the construction process.
 Furthermore, the project provided KDFWR biologists access to conduct monitoring activities and guaranteed the falcons a safe nesting location on the new bridge once construction is complete.